AP® Calculus BC Exam Format

 1. Various types of functions and function representations, plus a mix of procedural and conceptual tasks.

-2. At least two questions will incorporate a real-world context or scenario that you’ll need to solve.
+2. At least two questions will incorporate a real-world context or scenario you’ll need to solve.

-The number of points you can score in this section is 54.
-Each question carries 9 points.
-As mentioned earlier, this section follows the ‘step-marking’ method, so you’ll earn points for solving each step of a problem correctly.
-That means, even if you mess up after a few steps, you’ll still score a few points out of a total of 9 per question.
+You can score 54 points in this section, with each question carrying 9 points.
+As mentioned earlier, this section uses the "step-marking" method, meaning you’ll earn points for correctly solving each problem step.
+This means that even if you make a mistake after a few steps, you can still earn partial points out of 9 points per question.

-With the exam sections and format knowledge at hand, let’s now proceed to the types of questions and learn what each section tests.
+Now that you’re familiar with the exam sections and format let’s move on to the types of questions and what each section tests.

-Types of Questions in the AP Calculus BC Exam
+Types of Questions on the AP Calculus BC Exam

 The sections mentioned above include questions from all course units.
 However, the exam tests each course unit in distinct amounts.
 Let’s learn how each unit is weighted in detail to understand the AP Calc BC format better.